Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 **All Images & Audio**
    * All of the images used in the web app are free and do not require permission to use.
-   * All of the audio and sounds used in the web app are free and do not require permission to use.